Center for Teaching Excellence

 The CTE has an extensive list of books that are available for faculty to read in their off hours.
 Topics include: Universal Design for Learning, Online Teaching skills, Open Resource information, and a host of others.

-Every month, the CTE hosts trainings and lunch and learns about topics ranging from online teaching, Open Education Resources, recording videos for online learning, Blackboard, to Smartboard.
+Every month, the CTE hosts trainings and lunch and learns about topics ranging from online teaching, Open Education Resources, recording videos for online learning, Canvas, to Smartboard.
 On the weekdays, someone is available in the CTE to assist with questions on curriculum, course edits, course design, pedagogy and other questions.
 The Center is open for faculty use on the weekends but is not staffed.

 Whenever possible, Open Education Resources (OER) are suggested to be used for developing or redeveloping courses.
 Open Educational Resources (OER) are resources that are freely available to students online.
 They include books, journals, and other readings.
 Some are offered at a reduced price by printing or receiving a printed copy of the materials.
 By implementing OERs, there is potential to save money on textbooks.
 For more information visit the Hoffman Family Library OER libguide.